Art n' Soul

 Art n' Soul is an American contemporary R&B group that was active in the mid-1990s.
 The band consisted of Sam Bostic (lead vocals, bass, and keyboards), Rodney Lattrel Evans (keyboards) and Dion Riley (drums).

 Prior to forming Art n' Soul, Bostic attempted a solo career under Atlantic Records with his 1985 debut album Circuitry.
-After the album stalled, he turned to production for other artists such as E-40, The Conscious Daughters, 2Pac and Master P. He later returned to performing as the founder and leader of Art n' Soul with fellow members Rodney Lattrel Evans and Dion Riley.
+After the album stalled, he turned to production for other artists such as E-40, The Conscious Daughters, 2Pac and Master P.

 Tony!
 Toni!
 Toné! drummer Timothy Christian Riley helped the trio secure a recording contract with Atlantic Records subsidiary Big Beat Records to release their 1996 debut Touch of Soul.
 Their debut album yielded two singles: "Ever Since You Went Away" and "All My Luv".

-Sam Bostic released his second solo album Soul Supreme on Soul Jones/Expansion Records in the UK in November 2008.
-The album was later released stateside on Bostic's boutique imprint House Of Soul Recordings in 2011 and featured the single "Zodiac Sign" which was co-written by Raphael Saadiq.
-Bostic is also the nephew of jazz saxophonist Earl Bostic.